jon-hanson/parsecj/README.md

 ## Section 3

-Section 3 of the paper begins to describe the implementation of Parsec, with these three types:
+Section 3 of the paper begins to describe the implementation of Parsec, starting with these three types:

 ```Haskell
 type Parser a = String -> Consumed a